Health, Safety and Security

 - Please note that we are currently open 5 days a week (closed Tuesdays and Wednesdays) from 9am – 3pm.
 In the Queensland school holidays, we will be open 7 days a week from 9am – 5pm.
 Further information about opening hours can be found here.

-- There is also limited capacity of 150 per seal presentation, and no animal talks or feeds.
+- There is also limited capacity per seal presentation, and no animal talks or feeds.

 - Before leaving home, please check our Facebook page or website for the latest information.